pingidentity/pingdirectory-go-client/configurationapi/docs/AddLdifConnectionHandlerRequest.md

 ### NewAddLdifConnectionHandlerRequest

-`func NewAddLdifConnectionHandlerRequest(handlerName string, schemas []EnumldifConnectionHandlerSchemaUrn, ldifDirectory string, pollInterval string, enabled bool, ) *AddLdifConnectionHandlerRequest`
+`func NewAddLdifConnectionHandlerRequest(handlerName string, schemas []EnumldifConnectionHandlerSchemaUrn, enabled bool, ) *AddLdifConnectionHandlerRequest`

 NewAddLdifConnectionHandlerRequest instantiates a new AddLdifConnectionHandlerRequest object This constructor will assign default values to properties that have it defined,